Wrea Green

 Wrea Green is a village in the Fylde borough of Lancashire, England.
 It lies about 2 miles west of Kirkham.
 Along with the village of Ribby, it forms the civil parish Ribby-with-Wrea.

 Wrea Green has approximately 1,600 residents, many of whom work at the nearby Warton Aerodrome 2 miles away, where BAE Systems is a major local employer.
-Uniquely for the Fylde Coast, Wrea Green, as described by its name, surrounds a large common land space at one side of which is a duck pond, known locally as 'The Dub'.
+Wrea Green, surrounds the largest village green in Lancashire, at one side of which is a duck pond, known locally as 'The Dub'.

-Wrea Green has won "Lancashire's Best Kept Village" award 15 times - 1959, 1965, 1966, 1968, 1972, 1980, 1986, 1987, 1993, 1996, 2001, 2005, 2009, 2010 and 2012.
+Wrea Green has won "Lancashire's Best Kept Village" award 15 times: in 1959, 1965, 1966, 1968, 1972, 1980, 1986, 1987, 1993, 1996, 2001, 2005, 2009, 2010 and 2012.

 History

 A part of the village of Wrea Green existed at the time of the Domesday Book, with the name of Rigbi.

 Between 1846 and 1961, the village was served by Wrea Green railway station.
 In 1897 Wrea Green suffered a plague of sparrows and the Parish Council agreed to pay a halfpenny for every sparrow, sparrow's egg or rat's tail that was collected.

 The property at the northern end of Church Row was for many years the office of J. Wareing & Son (Wrea Green) Ltd, a long established farm-building construction company but before this was a sub-branch of the District Bank Ltd.

+The village surrounds the largest village green in Lancashire, at one side of which is a duck pond, known locally as 'The Dub'.

 Religion

-The large Grade II listed Anglican parish church is dedicated to St Nicholas.
+The large Grade II listed Anglican parish church is dedicated to Saint Nicholas.
 The original small church on the site was licensed for services in 1722 and was consecrated by the Bishop of Chester in 1755.
 This was eventually demolished and on 13 May 1848 the new vicar, G. L. Parsons, laid the foundation stone for the present structure.

 It was rebuilt in 1848–49 by the Lancaster architects Sharpe and Paley.
 In 1884 the tower and spire were added by the successors in the same practice, Paley and Austin.

 The church is active, has regular weekly services and is a popular wedding venue.
 An extension was built in the late 2000s.

 Local businesses

 The village has a few small businesses and eating places.
-These include an artificial grass supplier and installer, a hair salon, a construction design services consultancy, a pub (the Grapes), a holiday hotel, sports and conference centre, a tearoom, a Thai restaurant, a post office with shop, a hotel with restaurant and a dentist.
+These include an artificial grass supplier and installer, a hair salon, a construction design services consultancy, a pub, a holiday hotel, sports and conference centre, a tearoom, a Thai restaurant, a shop with post office, a hotel with restaurant and a dentist.
 There is also the Wrea Green Institute, a members club with a community room.
-J. Wareing & Son Ltd has now relocated from the village centre and the site re-used for a small development of detached houses.
+Agricultural construction company J. Wareing & Son Ltd has now relocated from the village centre and the site has been re-used for a small development of detached houses.

+The village pub, The Grapes, dates from the 19th century and was previously known as The Letters Inn and The Dumplings Inn.
+In April 2024 it closed for a major internal and external refurbishment.
+It reopened in May 2024 following a six-figure investment.